andrewheiss/ath-hugo/content/blog/2022-05-09_hurdle-lognormal-gaussian-brms/index.markdown

 }
 ```

-Once again, alas.
+Alas.

-Despite this, for now the custom hurdle gaussian model works well for most other things.
+Despite this, for now the custom hurdle Gaussian model works well for most other things.